Homeopathy 4 EveryoneHomeopathy ForumsHomeopathy GroupsInternational Seminars CalendarAudio LecturesVideo LecturesPosology ProHomeopathy Crosswords

 IOP- 12.2 (both eyes)

-Slit lamp- vitreous floaters ++
+Slit lamp- vitreous eye floaters ++

 Diagnosis: Rt. vitreous floaters with sec. glaucoma and recurrent vitreitis